 It’s pretty difficult to pick on one of the many dishonesties that flew around the Tory leadership campaign.
 The more idiotic concerned EU Brexit – a bad idea made much worse by the layers of lies laid across it.
-But an old friend raised his head, with that appealing combination – ideology masquerading as science.
-The bloody Laffer curve: Boris Johnson thinks his proposed tax cuts won’t reduce government receipts.
+But an old friend raised his head, with that appealing combination – ideology pretending to be science.
+The bloody Laffer curve, now called ‘boosterism’: Boris Johnson thinks his proposed tax cuts won’t reduce government receipts.
 He says it, and Trump agrees.

 I guess you’ll have heard of the idea that if we cut tax rates, the government will actually raise more tax revenue, because it will increase the willingness to work harder (and reduce the incentive to engage in elaborate tax avoidance measures).
 The Laffer curve comes from a back-of-the-envelope drawing by Arthur Laffer himself (actually, back of a napkin).
-You start with a graph that has tax rates, 0-100% on one axis and tax yield, again 0-100% on the other.
+You start with a graph that has tax rates, 0-100% on one axis and tax yield, say 0-100% of GNP (or sums of money), on the other.
 Your line starts with a 0% tax rate, which raises no tax (obviously).
 Increase the tax rate, and you raise more tax.
 Up shoots the line.
 However, it can’t go on forever.
-Charging 100% tax will raise virtually no tax at all: Why should anyone work or provide products for free ?
-So there must be a point at which increasing tax rates actually reduces the money government gets, where the line linking rates to yield begins to flatten, and then turns.
+Charging 100% tax will raise virtually no tax at all: why should anyone work or provide products for free ?
+So there must be a turning point at which increasing tax rates actually reduces the money government gets, where the line linking rates to yield begins to flatten, and then turns.
 And if we are at that level, reducing the rate will boost receipts.

 It’s superficially appealing.
 Like the left’s view that modern monetary theory, or catching multinationals, or both, mean we can spend what we like on public services, it offers the attractive option of spending more without paying more.
 But what did your old Dad tell you about things that sound to be good to be true ?
 Yep, this is one of them.
 Because: